Perturbation theory: History

 Perturbation theory was first devised to solve otherwise intractable problems in the calculation of the motions of planets in the solar system.
 For instance, Newton's law of universal gravitation explained the gravitation between two astronomical bodies, but when a third body is added, the problem was, "How does each body pull on each?"
-Kepler's orbital equations only solve Newton's gravitational equations when the latter are limited to just two bodies interacting.
+Kepler's orbital equations only solve Newton's gravitational equations for only interacting bodies.
 The gradually increasing accuracy of astronomical observations led to incremental demands in the accuracy of solutions to Newton's gravitational equations, which led many eminent 18th and 19th century mathematicians, notably Joseph-Louis Lagrange and Pierre-Simon Laplace, to extend and generalize the methods of perturbation theory.

 These well-developed perturbation methods were adopted and adapted to solve new problems arising during the development of quantum mechanics in 20th century atomic and subatomic physics.
 Paul Dirac developed quantum perturbation theory in 1927 to evaluate when a particle would be emitted in radioactive elements.
 This was later named Fermi's golden rule.
 Perturbation theory in quantum mechanics is fairly accessible, mainly because quantum mechanics is limited to linear wave equations, but also since the quantum mechanical notation allows expressions to be written in fairly compact form, thus making them easier to comprehend.
 This resulted in an explosion of applications, ranging from the Zeeman effect to the hyperfine splitting in the hydrogen atom.

 Despite the simpler notation, perturbation theory applied to quantum field theory still easily gets out of hand.
 Richard Feynman developed the celebrated Feynman diagrams by observing that many terms repeat in a regular fashion.
 These terms can be replaced by dots, lines, squiggles and similar marks, each standing for a term, a denominator, an integral, and so on; thus complex integrals can be written as simple diagrams, with absolutely no ambiguity as to what they mean.
 The one-to-one correspondence between the diagrams, and specific integrals is what gives them their power.
 Although originally developed for quantum field theory, it turns out the diagrammatic technique is broadly applicable to many other perturbative series (although not always worthwhile).